spine/spine/README.md

 ## Contributing to the Spine documentation

 Perhaps the easiest way to get started with contributing is through the docs.
 If you find typos, bugs, or omissions in the docs, please submit a pull request to fix.
-The Spine documentation is a very simple rails app [spine.site](https://github.com/spine/spine.site).
+The Spine website [spinejs.com](http://spinejs.com), which is the primary documentation, is a very simple rails app [spine.site](https://github.com/spine/spine.site).
+You don't need to know Rails or Ruby to contribute.
+The vast majority of it is in Markdown

 ## Contributing to the Spine code